martinvl/liveshot-protocol/README.md

     .getConfig();
 ```

-Builds _Config_ objects.
-All setters return reference to the builder, for convenience.
 * (static method) **ConfigBuilder.createBlankConfig**() - ( _object_ )
     Creates and returns a new empty config object, with all fields present,
     but set to empty placeholder values.